Level 5 Drywall Finish, What You Need to Know

 Level 3 Drywall Finish

 The finish must be smooth, and free from tool marks or ridges.
-This level is used with a medium to heavy final paint texture, but not for smooth painted surfaces or smooth wall design.

 Level 4 Drywall Finish